 Citizenship education equips young people with the knowledge, skills and understandings to play an effective role in public life.
 Pupils learn about British values through lessons on their rights, responsibilities, duties and freedoms about laws, justice and democracy.
 Students explore diverse beliefs, cultures and identities and the values we share as UK and global citizens.
 At Hatch End, students are encouraged to take part in decision making and different forms of action.

 KS3 – Year 7

-Discrete 1 hour per week Citizenship lesson, delivered by the tutor incorporating aspects of Learning to Learn
+Discrete 1 hour per week Citizenship lesson, delivered by specialists.

 KS3 – Year 8